Identity Theft: Freezing Your Credit

 Freezing your credit is something every American should do.
 Hard stop.
 Period.
 End of story.
 And if you have kids, do it for them, too.
 It literally costs nothing.

-Freezing your credit is exactly what it sounds like: you sign up for a credit freeze, they send you a PIN (don't lose this PIN), and then nobody can open an account without your PIN.
+Freezing your credit used to work this way: you sign up for a credit freeze, they send you a PIN (don't lose this PIN), and then nobody can open an account without your PIN.
 It's like multifactor authentication for your credit.
 As an added bonus, they send you a letter whenever your credit changes, such as an adding an address or account inquiry.
-Freezing your credit must be done on individually with each credit union: Equifax, Experian, TransUnion.
+Unfortunately, this system appears to be slowly changing.
+Of the three major credit agencies in the United States, only Experian still allows this PIN-based system without any type of account or login.
+Equifax and TransUnion now require you to create an account to manage credit freezes.
+Freezing your credit must be done individually with each credit union: Equifax, Experian, TransUnion.
 As I said, each time they will issue you a PIN, don't lose it.

 Unfortunately it doesn't stop there.
 Some people have discovered that one can work around a freeze with enough cleverly-gathered information, so make sure to place a fraud alert as well, which adds yet another layer of security to your credit.
 While freezes last indefinitely, fraud alerts need to be placed once every year, so make sure to set a reminder.
 The good news is, they only need to be placed with one agency, and the alert will be passed around to the others, so that cuts your work in 1/3.